jaredcoh/JobHarvest/README.md

 With JobHarvest, managing and organizing your job alerts has never been easier.
 Streamline your job search process and stay focused on finding the perfect opportunity!

+Happy job hunting! 🌟

+## Inquiries and Support

-For any inquiries or support, please use the button in the extension.
+For any inquiries, please use the button in the extension.
 Click this link for the [Privacy Policy](https://www.jaredscottcohen.com/job-harvest)
+This is an open-source project, and I would like any help possible to improve its functionality -- especially in expanding the job alert emails that can be parsed.
+If you are interested in working on this project, feel free to reach out to me directly or add an issue/pull request!

 [Click this](https://www.jaredscottcohen.com/) to see my other projects and learn more about the creator of JobHarvest

-Happy job hunting! 🌟